 - The inflammation-fighting fatty acids in salmon may improve recovery from injury making it a great post-workout meal

-- Can lower risk of chronic disease
+- Can lower the risk of chronic disease

-Check out this article from WEBMD for more detailed health benefits of eating salmon.
+Check out this article from WebMD for more detailed health benefits of eating salmon.

-Here is a step by step recipe for the best baked salmon:
+Here is a step-by-step recipe for the best-baked salmon:

-Step 1: Rinse the salmon fillet and dry on both sides with paper towels.
+Step 1: Rinse the salmon fillet and dry it on both sides with paper towels.
 Place the salmon on a baking sheet lined with parchment paper.
 Tuck a few slices of lemon under the fillet.
 Note: If you do not have parchment paper, you can line the baking tray with aluminum foil instead and grease it well with oil.
 Preheat the oven to 375 degrees.

 Step 2: Make the Chutney Marinade.
 Toast cumin seeds in a small pan over low-medium heat and allow them to cool.
 Add green chilies, ginger, garlic, toasted cumin seeds, scallions, cilantro, and parsley to the food processor.
 Add salt, lemon juice, olive oil, and pepper.
 Pulse a few times until all the ingredients are finely chopped.
 Then add the mint and pulse a few more times until the mint blends well with the remaining marinade.
-(Note: Over pulsing mint can sometimes make the marinade turn brownish, so adding it in the end) The marinade will have the texture of pesto and not a fine paste.
+(Note: Over-pulsing mint can sometimes make the marinade turn brownish, so adding it in the end) The marinade will have the texture of pesto and not a fine paste.
 This should make about 1.5 cups of marinade.

 Step 3: Marinate the salmon.
 Sprinkle ½ teaspoon salt on the salmon.
 Spread about ½ cup of the chutney marinade over the salmon.
 Reserve the remaining to serve with salmon.
 Optional step: sprinkle a handful of thinly sliced red onions on the top.
 Allow the fish to marinate in the refrigerator at this point for 20 minutes or go ahead and bake it right away!